1 Legal and enforcement framework

 There are no formal ways to accelerate the timetable for review.
 However, the FCO, within its sole discretion, often clears non-complex cases quickly, particularly if the parties can demonstrate a need for speedy review.
 The parties can accelerate the proceedings by providing additional information in the notification on relevant markets, competitive conditions and so on.
 In complex cases, informal pre-notification discussions with the FCO can be helpful – for instance, in order to clarify what information should be covered by the notification.

-The four-month time limit can be suspended if a party has failed, for reasons for which it is responsible, to comply with a prior request for information in full or in a timely manner.
+The five-month time limit can be suspended if a party has failed, for reasons for which it is responsible, to comply with a prior request for information in full or in a timely manner.
 The suspension ends as soon as the party has submitted all information requested to the FCO.
-The Phase 2 review period will be extended by one month if the notifying party offers remedies for the first time.
 Finally, the time limits do not apply if:

 - the FCO has refrained from initiating Phase 2 or from prohibiting the transaction because of incorrect particulars or because information has not been provided in time; or